k8xu/assessment/README.md

 # Research Problem

-Robotic manipulation tasks such as cooking a meal or cleaning a room require robots to grasp, move, and place objects.
-These tasks involve object interactions and physical understanding.
-For example, the notion of object stability is important if a robot is tidying a room and stacking objects on top of eachother.
-It must arrange the objects so that they don't fall.
-Robot understanding of other physical concepts such as friction and modes of interaction are important, but for this assignment we will focus on stability.
+Robotic manipulation tasks require robots to reason about how to use their end effectors, or hands, to grasp and move objects around the world.
+I am interested in tasks that require some physical understanding of the world.
+This includes tasks like balancing objects in specific arrangements, moving constrained mechanisms such as doors, and/or tool use problems.
+In the example of stacking objects, the physical understanding of an object’s center of mass (COM) is important so that the objects don't fall.
+Other physical concepts such as friction are important, but for this assignment we will focus on COM and stability.
 The objective of this assignment is to familiarize you with a simple notion of object stability and to visualize solutions to finding stable arrangements of objects in a simulator.

 If any part of this problem interests you, try out the assignment below.
 Please dedicate at least 8 hours to it, and turn in what you have completed in that time.
 I encourage you to reach out to me at carism@mit.edu if you have any questions!

 ## Course Prerequisites

-Students applying and completing this assignment should have completed course 6.006 and 6.009.
+Students applying and completing this assignment should have completed courses 6.006 and 6.009.
 If you feel that you are a good fit but have not completed these courses please email me and we can discuss.

 ## Directions